Flooded Lake 🖼️

 Photo: I've never seen bears up here, but I guess there around

-Photo: Scenic Otter Creek Road
+Photo: Plains Road

 Leave a Reply